Skip to content

 For up-to-date information on current workshops and groups, please visit the Workshops, Groups and Events page, Violence against Women section, or contact our Service Access Unit at 416.595.9618.

-Our counselling services are available in English, Arabic, Azeri, Cantonese, Farsi, Mandarin, Spanish, and Tamil to women-identified people who live and/or work in Toronto.
+Our counselling services are available in English, Arabic, Cantonese, Mandarin, Portuguese, Spanish, and Tamil to women-identified people who live and/or work in Toronto.
 We provide counselling people who have been labelled with developmental or intellectual disabilities and have experienced abuse.

 Counselling services provided on an individual basis are goal-directed and time limited.
 You and your counsellor will work together to define a plan of service and will regularly check in on progress.